Taunton Deane (UK Parliament constituency): Boundaries

-This borough centres on the town of Taunton while extending to include Wellington within an approximate rhombus-shaped swathe of land forming the south-western portion of Somerset.
-The constituency covers a large part of the Devon—Somerset border.
+This constituency centred on the town of Taunton while extending to include Wellington within an approximate rhombus-shaped swathe of land forming the south-western portion of Somerset.
+The constituency covered a large part of the Devon—Somerset border.

 History

 In the 2005 general election, the victorious Liberal Democrats' candidate in Taunton required the smallest percentage swing from the Conservative MP for them to take the seat.
 In the 2010 general election, the seat was identified as a target for the Conservative Party, ranking 29th on their target list.
 The incumbent, Jeremy Browne had a notional 3.3% lead from the 2005 election.
 Browne held the seat in 2010, increasing his majority to 6.9%, a 1.8% swing from the Conservatives to the Liberal Democrats.